apache/trafficcontrol/docs/source/development/traffic_ops.rst

 	- app/ - Holds most of the Perl code base, though many of the files contained herein are also used by the Go implementation

-		.. note:: This directory is home to many things that no longer work as intended or have been superseded by other things - most notably code for the now-removed Traffic Ops UI.
-That does *not*, however, mean that they are safe to remove.
-The API code that is still relied upon today is deeply entangled with the UI code, and in a dynamic language like Perl it can be very dangerous to remove things, because it may not be apparent that something is broken until it's already in production.
-So please don't remove anything in here until we're ready to excise the Perl implementation entirely.
+		.. note:: This directory is home to many things that no longer work as intended or have been superseded by other things.

 		- bin/ - Directory for scripts and tools, :manpage:`cron(8)` jobs, etc.

 			- checks/ - Contains the :ref:`to-check-ext` scripts that are provided by default
 			- db/ - Contains scripts that manipulate the database beyond the scope of setup, migration, and seeding
-			- tests/ - Integration and unit test scripts for automation purposes - in general this has been superseded by :atc-file:`traffic_ops/testing/api/`\ [#perltest]_
+			- tests/ - Integration and unit test scripts for automation purposes - in general this has been superseded by :atc-file:`traffic_ops/testing/api/`

 		- conf/ - Aggregated configuration for Traffic Ops.
 For convenience, different environments for the :ref:`database-management` tool are already set up